seanharrison/urlly/README.md

 ### Services

-* router [TODO] - nginx with rate limit (recommended: 2 req/sec from a given client IP)
+* router [TODO] - nginx with rate limit (recommended    : 2 req/sec from a given client IP)
 * app - starlette app running behind gunicorn with uvicorn worker
     * /api = the api: JSON only
     * / = the ui: server-rendered bootstrap w/VueJS